 Boston fern (Nephrolepsis exaltata bostoniensis) is a dependable, old-fashioned charmer that decorates the environment with cascades of graceful, deep green fronds.
 Boston fern is a tropical plant that thrives with minimal care; however, light requirements for Boston ferns are a critical aspect of successful growing.
 Keep reading to learn about Boston fern light needs, including Boston fern light conditions.

 How Much Light Does a Boston Fern Need?

-Boston fern light needs vary depending on the time of year.
+Boston fern light requirements vary depending on the time of year.
 The plant benefits from bright, indirect light during fall and winter.
 A location where the plant gets at least two hours of indirect sunlight per day, preferably in the morning or late afternoon, is ideal.

 Boston fern light conditions must change when sunlight is more intense in spring and summer.
 During the sunny time of year, the fern needs a semi-shady location, such as a window with a northern exposure.
 Avoid direct, intense sunlight from a window with southern or western exposure unless the window is protected by a sheer curtain, or if the window is shaded by a tall outdoor tree.

 Consider two important factors when you think about Boston fern indoor light any time of year.
 Boston fern won’t tolerate bright sunlight or total shade.